Cylop/ImmuView/Readme.md

 ### 🚀 Lazy Proxy Initialization

-ImmuState doesn't just create a proxy for your object; it does so lazily.
+ImmuView doesn't just create a proxy for your object; it does so lazily.
 This means that nested objects within your state are only proxied when they're accessed, ensuring optimal performance and minimal overhead.

 ### 🌐 Supported Value Types

-ImmuState supports a wide range of value types:
+ImmuView supports a wide range of value types:

 -   ~~Primitives~~: Numbers, Strings, Booleans - not realy supported, but you can wrap them in an object to make them work.
 -   **Objects**: Plain objects, nested objects